 Thank you for the cue card.
 I want to talk about an important discussion that I had with my younger brother about how I spent my own money and how he should spend his money too.
 I particularly like this discussion because it makes me happy in different ways.

-So, my younger brother was given some large sum of money to spend for his higher education.
+So, my younger brother was given a large sum of money to spend on his higher education.
 But somehow we came to know that he wasn’t spending it accordingly.
-I felt that someone from the family should talk to him about the matter as this is a serious stuff and he might spend all the money without having understood what he was actually doing.
+I felt that someone from the family should talk to him about the matter as this is serious stuff and he might spend all the money without having understood what he was actually doing.
 So, I took the initiative personally and called him over the phone and urged him to come and stay a few days with the family.
 Though it was tough for him to reschedule everything with the college and hostel issues, he managed to come and stay at home for a couple of days.

 So, after having dinner together, the next night I told him to have a walk with me outside.
-I asked him about his studies and other stuff about his life in college and what he was planning to do after his course in college finishes.
+I asked him about his studies and other stuff about his life in college and what he was planning to do after his course in college finished.
 Then I told him about the fact I came to know about and advised him not to waste the money in such ways.
 I advised him to deposit the money in a bank account so that he can look after it properly.
 I told him the process of opening the account and how to deposit the money.
-I also give him some recommendations on how to withdraw a minimum sum of money in case of emergency.
+I also give him some recommendations on how to withdraw a minimum sum of money in case of an emergency.
 I told him to become more accountable regarding spending money.
 Most of all, I advised him to be frugal, not a miser.
 I gave him examples from my own experience and shared with him the tips I got from my father on how to spend money in a fruitful way and told him it worked for me perfectly.

-I think this conversation was an interesting one for me due to the fact that I had to take an action and I thought I did the right one.
+I think this conversation was an interesting one for me due to the fact that I had to take action and I thought I did the right one.
 Whatever happens, I think, saying something negative to my brother would not provide a good result.
 Rather I advised him to become smart and thoughtful about spending money which made him do the right things.